chrismabon/Lil-String/README.md

 # Lil String

+(_NOTE_: This project is currently in-progress.
+Code contained herein is not production-quality and **SHOULD NOT BE USED** in other projects.)

+---

-A very simple string data structure for C++
+A very simple string data structure for C++, intended to be used within more complex data structures that require low overhead and good performance from basic string operations.

 ## Structure